allenwest24/InteractiveAnimator/README.md

 of the Model paramertarized by it's read-only delegate protocol, such that they can access the immutable motion and shape objects that they need to render animations.

+Assignment 7 README: In this assignment we added a view controller directory that contains an editor view controller in addition to a view controller interface and a view controller delegate interface.
+The view controller interface has only one method to be called from the main method which turns over program control to the view control.
+The view controller is in charge of starting the program and managing interaction between the model and the views.
+This view controller spins up an editor view which is the new addition to our view package.
+This view uses the "decorator \
+pattern" in addition to the delegate pattern as it creates a visual view and a drop down menu panel independently.
+This object manages the user interactions with our new drop down panel translating that input into input for the mutable copy of the model that it stores.
+It then also manages the visual display of the results of these changes by instructing its sub views to update when needed.
+The changes that we made to existing code include the implementation of three methods on the IAnimation interface in our model.
+These methods allow for the deletion of shapes as well as the the deletion and addition of Key Frames.
+Luckily, our prior management strategy of motions allowed us to accomplish this addition relatively easily.

+Furthermore, none of the old view logic was affected and they all still work without a controller per the guidelines of assignment 6.
+The only other change we made was the abstraction of the 'tweener' function into a static public method on a view utils class so that all views could utilize it.
+That's about it I think..
+This time our JAR runs exactly as it's supposed to.